Battle of al-Qadisiyyah

-The Rashidun offensive at Qadisiyyah is believed to have taken place in November of 636.
-The leader of the Sasanian army at the time, Rostam Farrokhzad, died in uncertain circumstances during the battle.
-The subsequent collapse of the Sasanian army in the region led to a decisive Arab victory over the Iranians, and the incorporation of territory that comprises modern-day Iraq into the Rashidun Caliphate.
+The Battle of al-Qadisiyyah (مَعْرَكَة ٱلْقَادِسِيَّة Maʿrakat al-Qādisīyah; نبرد قادسیه Nâbārd-e Qâdisiyeh) took place between the armies of the Rashidun Caliphate and the Sasanian Empire in November 636.
+It resulted in a decisive victory for the Rashidun army and is considered to be one of the most significant engagements of the Muslim conquest of Persia, and thereby of the early Muslim conquests as a whole.
+After losing al-Qadisiyyah, the Sasanian army was left unable to defend against the Rashidun siege of Ctesiphon, thus being forced to retreat from all of Mesopotamia.
+This development enabled further Rashidun offensives into the Persian mainland and culminated in the Sasanian Empire's annexation by 651.

+It is widely believed that the Rashidun army's advance on al-Qadisiyyah began on 16 November 636 and continued for the next three days.
+During the battle, Sasanian troops were thrown into disarray following the death of their general Rostam Farrokhzad under uncertain circumstances.
+The ensuing collapse of their positions marked a cataclysmic defeat that led to the Rashidun army's seizure of Ctesiphon, which had served as the Persian capital city since the Parthian period.

-Arab successes at Qadisiyyah were key to the later conquest of the Sasanian province of Asoristan, and were followed by major engagements at Jalula and Nahavand.
-The battle allegedly saw the establishment of an alliance between the Sasanian Empire and the Byzantine Empire, with claims that the Byzantine emperor Heraclius married off his granddaughter Manyanh to the Sasanian king Yazdegerd III to symbolize the alliance.
+The Rashidun Caliphate's success in capturing al-Qadisiyyah was key to conquering the Sasanian province of Asoristan, and was followed by major engagements at Jalula and Nahavand.
+The battle allegedly saw the establishment of an alliance between the Sasanian Empire and the Byzantine Empire.
+This purported alliance, for the Byzantines, was motivated by the contemporary Rashidun invasion of the Levant and Egypt.

+In 2024, scholars and researchers from Durham University and the University of al-Qadisiyyah identified the likely site of the battle to an open field situated approximately 19 km to the south of modern-day Kufa.

 Background

+Byzantine–Sasanian War of 602–628

 After the assassination of Byzantine emperor Maurice by pretender Emperor Phocas, the shah of the Sasanian Empire, Khosrow II, declared war on the Byzantine empire, starting the Byzantine–Sasanian War of 602–628.
 Forces of the Sasanian Empire invaded and captured Syria, Egypt, and Anatolia, and carried the True Cross away in triumph.

 After being deposed in 610, Phocas was succeeded by Heraclius, who led the Byzantines in a war of reconquest, successfully regaining territory lost to the Sasanians.
 Heraclius defeated a small Persian army at the final Battle of Nineveh and advanced towards Ctesiphon.

 During this period, Khosrow II was overthrown and executed by one of his sons, Kavadh II.
 Kavadh subsequently made peace with the Byzantines and returned all captured territories as well as the True Cross.
 The Göktürks, attacking the north of Persia with a massive army during peace proceedings, were ordered by Heraclius to retreat after the signing of the pact with Kavadh.